nbenhajhassiieu2024-droid/StudyLink-Code/README.md

 * No external libraries required

+# Algorithm #

+For StudyLink, we created a matching algorithm that helps students find the most compatible study partners.
+The idea is to compare one student with all the other students in the system and decide who fits best based on several factors.
+To organize the information, we store every student in a dictionary, where each profile includes their degree, the classes they take, their available study times, their campus, and their study preferences.
+These pieces of information are kept in sets because sets make it easy and fast to compare similarities, such as checking how many classes two students share.

+When a student asks for matches, the algorithm looks at every other student and calculates a compatibility score.
+This score becomes higher when two students take the same classes, have overlapping time slots, share the same campus, or have similar study preferences.
+Each of these similarities contributes to the final score.
+This scoring step helps us measure how strong the connection between two users is.

+After the score is calculated, we place it inside a binary heap.
+A binary heap is a structure that always keeps the best-scoring users at the top.
+This helps us avoid sorting the entire list of users every time.
+By using the heap, we can quickly find the most compatible study partners without doing extra work.
+Once all the possible partners have been evaluated, we take the top results from the heap.
+These top results represent the students with the highest compatibility scores.

+This algorithm works well because it uses efficient data structures.
+The dictionary allows fast access to each user, the sets let us compare information quickly, and the binary heap helps us retrieve the best matches without wasting time.
+The overall process is efficient and grows well even if many students use the app.
+This makes it a practical and effective solution for StudyLink.

 # Files explained #
 **ads.py**	our main program: containing user cretion and management, the scoring logic, heap ranking algorithm, annd the menu